 Eating healthy is an important part of a healthy lifestyle.
 It is something that should be taught to children at a young age.
-The following are some general guidelines for helping your child eat healthy.
-It is important to discuss your child's diet with your child's health care provider before making any dietary changes or placing your child on a diet:
+These are some general guidelines for helping your child eat healthy.
+It is important to discuss your child's diet with your child's healthcare provider before making any dietary changes or placing your child on a diet:

-Eat 3 meals a day, in addition to healthy snacks in-between.
+Eat 3 meals a day, with healthy snacks in-between.

 Increase fiber in the diet and decrease the use of salt.

 Drink water.
 Try to avoid drinks and juices that are high in sugar.

 Children under the age of 2 need fats in their diet to help with the growth of their nervous system.
 Don't put your child on a low-fat diet without talking to your child's healthcare provider.

 When cooking for your child, try to bake, grill, or broil instead of frying.

 Decrease the use of butter and heavy gravies.